BoundlessView/seldon-deployment-ai-ocr/readme.md

 ---
 **NOTE**
 The prerequisites to this article:
  - Basic knowledge of Docker.
  - Basic knowledge of Kubernetes.
  -  An installed Kubernetes cluster with Istio ingress.
  - Installing [Seldon operator](https://docs.seldon.io/projects/seldon-core/en/latest/examples/seldon_core_setup.html) on Kubernetes.
- - The code is on https://.......
+ - The code is on https://github.com/BoundlessView/seldon-deployment-ai-ocr
 ---

-_*Disclaimer: I have no affiliation with or interest vested in Seldon.io.
+_*Disclaimer: We have no affiliation with or interest vested in Seldon.io.
 The aim of the article is purely to share our experience at BoundlessView on how we used Seldon.*_

 ## A brief intro about AI OCR Check reader: